Shikhar1306/New-York-City-Airbnb-Case-Study-SQL/README.md

 ![Logo](https://cdn.iconscout.com/icon/free/png-256/airbnb-3691238-3073758.png)

 In this project, I have picked the New York City Airbnb dataset from kaggle.
-The dataset contains 48k+ Airbnd listings, hosts and other metrics using which I have solved some questions to get insights on the data.
+The dataset contains 48k+ Airbnb listings, hosts and other metrics using which I have solved some questions to get insights on the data.

 For more information about the dataset and to download the dateset, please click [here](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data).